How To Deal With Fungus Gnats in Your Soil

 The above methods can feel like a lot of work.
 You may be wondering if there’s a way to prevent fungus gnats altogether.

-Below, I’ll discuss a few basic strategies for preventing fungus gnats.
+Below, I’ll discuss a few basic strategies for preventing fungus gnats:

 Inspect Your Plants Thoroughly